Ambayathode

-Ambayathode is a village near the famous Kottiyoor temple town in Kannur district of Kerala province in India.
+Ambayathode is a hilly village near to Kottiyoor temple in the Kannur district of Kerala, India.
 Ambayathodu witnessed massive landslides during Kerala Floods 2018.

 Location

 Ambayathode is located between Boys Town in Wayanad district and Kottiyoor in Kannur district.
-The town is the entry point for visitors to Kottiyoor temple from Bangalore side.
+The town is the entry point for visitors to Kottiyoor temple from the Bangalore side.

 Attractions

 Ambayathode is very scenic and less crowded than Kottiyoor.
-There are five hairpends down from Boys Town to reach Ambayathode.
+There are five hairpin bends down from Boys Town to reach Ambayathode.
 The first landmark is a big church being built in memory of Father Chavara.

 There is a library dedicated to the memory of E.M.S.Namboodiripad.